kwoding/testingboss/content/blog/power-of-dynamic-test-data/index.md

 ## Conclusion

-Automated tests are great, but when using fixed test data over and over again, the test is obviously reproducable and consistent.
-However, if you just put random valid data as part of the test, the test is still valid but also increases in value.
+Automated tests are great and when using fixed test data over and over again, the test is obviously reproducable and consistent.
+However, if you use random valid data as part of the test, the test increases in value and is still valid.
 This is because using valid random data could catch unexpected behavior.